382309009/AttestationServlet/README.md

 # AttestationServlet

 A Java Servlet for generating Attestations for Snapchat™ logins.

 This currently runs on a Tomcat7 server, and requires Java8.

+I couldn't get attestation requests to work in PHP with the dynamic protobuf.

+Since I already had it written in Java for [Casper](http://casper.io), thought I'd just rewrite it as a Servlet.

 ##Seting up your own Attestation Servlet: